Serph/PlumbersDontWearTies-SDL-vita/README.md

 - SELECT - Exit the game
 - D-Pad right - Advance to the next picture

+Thank you very much to MaikelChan for making the original implementation, I started this port to learn a bit about how the Vita works and to have some fun in the meantime.

 # Plumbers Don't Wear Ties - SDL2 - Original README

 This project is my own implementation of the game `Plumbers Don't Wear Ties` written from scratch, that is, the original program has not been decompiled or reverse-engineered.
 However, the game still needs the assets from the original PC version to run.
 The only thing that has been reverse-engineered is the `GAME.BIN` file, done by [Daniel Marschall](https://misc.daniel-marschall.de/spiele/plumbers/?page=pc_gamebin), which contains information about the scenes, background images, sounds and sequences of events.